 - Work by region: Clear one geographic area completely before moving to the next.
 Backtracking across the full Japan map wastes time.

 - Check the grayed-out icons: Completed collectibles stay visible on the map as grayed-out markers.
-If an icon is still colored purple, you haven't hit it yet.
+If an icon is still purple, you haven't hit it yet.

-Collectibles are just one part of what makes exploring Japan's map worthwhile.
+Collectibles are just one piece of what makes exploring Japan's map worthwhile.
 For other hidden content, the Forza Horizon 6 Barn Finds guide covers all 15 hidden cars, and the full Forza Horizon 6 guides collection has everything else you need to hit 100% completion.